← Back to Topics

 Image by IkeTheSloth CC0 1.0 · Source

-A 52-year-old man presents with right groin discomfort, worse with standing.
+A 45-year-old man presents with a bulge in his right groin that he noticed a few weeks ago.
+It's more prominent when he coughs or strains.
 Examination reveals the finding in the image.
-What is the MOST appropriate next step?
+He denies pain.
+What is the MOST likely diagnosis?

 Mark this as a high-quality question